Skip to main content

 AI-slop-specific rules

-40+ rules tuned for the patterns AI agents leave behind.
+50+ rules and checks tuned for the patterns AI agents leave behind.

 aislop